lammps/lammps/doc/src/fix_mdi_qm.rst

 This command is part of the MDI package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package
 <Build_package>` page for more info.

-The QM code does not currently compute and return per-atom energy or per-atom virial contributions.
-So they will not show up as part of the calculations performed by the :doc:`compute pe/atom
-<compute_pe_atom>` or :doc:`compute stress/atom <compute_stress_atom>`
-commands.

 To use LAMMPS as an MDI driver in conjunction with other MDI-enabled codes (MD or QM codes), the :doc:`units <units>` command should be